wronah/ArtBooking.2025/README.md

 # ArtBooking.2025

 Contains ArtBooking demo application for "Backend applications programming" university course.
-Building application starts from simple web api projects and advances to layered monolith application with possibiliti to use in microservices architecture.
+Building application starts from simple web api project and advances to layered monolith application with possibility to use in microservices architecture.

 ## LAB #1 - creating dotnet projects